I've done a lot of the Occupy Wall Street movement, a lot of 2012 talk, a lot of this, a lot of that.

 Now it's getting interesting.

-Even if they have crafted a whole new scripture 1800 years after Jesus lived and had him coming to North America and have a whole new list of prophets and and and earthly people that can write scripture like Joseph Smith, uh, you know, if it and still be considered Christian, okay, okay.
+If someone wishes to draw such a broad umbrella over the definition of Christianity so that it includes anybody who is a follower of Jesus, even if they have crafted a whole new scripture 1800 years after Jesus lived and had him coming to North America and a whole new list of prophets and earthly people that can write scripture like Joseph Smith, you know,

-Feel free to have that kind of elbow room, that kind of broad and mega inclusive latitude.
+Feel free to have that kind of elbow room, that kind of broad and mega-inclusive latitude.

 You may do that.

-As soon as you add another entire scripture after the Bible, as soon as you have Jesus coming to places the Bible does not have him coming, as soon as you have all kinds of things that are not only absent from scripture from biblical scripture, but but contrary to it, you may have boy concocted sounds dismissive too.
+However, if someone comes to the table of, you know, theological debate and says, you know, as soon as you invent, pardon me, as soon as you craft, invent sounds so dismissive, as soon as you add another entire scripture after the Bible, as soon as you have Jesus coming to places the Bible does not have him coming, as soon as you have all kinds of things that are not only absent from scripture,

-I need verbs, I need synonyms immediately.
+I need synonyms immediately.

-You may have craft crafted's good.
+You may have crafted, crafted's good.

-I'm gonna go with craft it.
+I'm going to go with crafted.

 You may have crafted an adjunct to Christianity, a derivative of Christianity, an offshoot of Christianity, because it's very much about Jesus.